sheki/parse-blog/content/post/cloud.md

 +++

 All cloud services have a page where they boast about their top users.
-A developer may believe that it is marketing and it should not be factor in choosing a cloud services.
+A developer may believe that it is marketing and ignore it.
+That is a tad immature.

-That line of thinking is a little immature.
-To understand just chew on this pithy statement for a while
+Time for a pithy one-liner :

-> The cloud is as scalable as its largest customer.
+> **The cloud is as big as its largest customer.**

-The truth is nobody builds infinitely scalable data-centers.
+The reason is nobody builds infinitely scalable data-centers.
 Software runs on hardware, which has physical limits, sometimes limits like speed of light.
+And then there are business reasons.

-Usually it is their largest customer which pushes their limits.
+Usually it is the largest customer who pushes their limits.

-For example: Netflix runs on AWS, so you won't likely run into problems running a video streaming app on AWS, as  Netflix would have already discovered those problems and AWS would have fixed on them or is fixing right now.
+For example: Netflix runs on AWS, so you won't likely run into problems running a video streaming app on AWS, as  Netflix would have already discovered those problems and AWS would have fixed on them.

-A cloud service is usually pushed to limits by its biggest customer.
 It is symbiotic relationship, the big customer discovers flaws and good cloud providers fix them.
-So the next time you are deciding a cloud service, look at the biggest customers of a service, it will give you a measure of the elasticity of the said cloud.
+So the next time you are deciding which cloud service to use, carefully look at their biggest customers.